B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 ## Usage Statistics

 The [Game Boy hardware database](https://gbhwdb.gekkio.fi) is a community-created database of gameboy cartridges.
-It contains detailed information about various cartridges and their internal components.
+It contains detailed information and photos of various cartridges and their internal components.
 There are 316 distinct Gameboy game entries, out of 1,049 DMG + 576 GBC games (1,625 total).
 There are many games missing, but I figure it should be a good enough sample that we should at least be able to discern some trends from the data.

-I grabbed a data dump of it all and ran some queries over it to get some more information about what types of bank controllers were used over time.
+I grabbed a data dump, loaded it into sqlite3 and ran some queries over it to get some more information about what types of bank controllers were used over time.
 You can view the same dataset I used [here](/files/MBC/cartridges.csv), or grab the most up-to-date copy from [here](https://gbhwdb.gekkio.fi/static/export/cartridges.csv).
 The query I used counted how many distinct game titles used each MBC type by year.
 It gives a rough view of both the number of games released and the controller types used in those games each year.